stombeur/open-eid/README.md

 The callback function has a single parameter as an object containing decoded card data.

 `openEID.read(function(result) { console.log(result); })`

+The `openEID.sign` function can then be called with a message to sign and a callback function.

+The callback function has single parameter as an object containing signed data.

+`openEID.sign(message, function(result) { console.log(result); })`

 You can test the helper function on the
 [following page](https://e-id.eu.org/src/helper_test.html)